 Airport transfer buses pick you up and take you to the airport from central stations

 Fares are relatively low compared to other European cities.
-There are a couple of ticket options to choose from, but a single ride valid for one journey within the city or its suburbs costs 1,50 euro.
+There are a couple of ticket options to choose from, but a single ride valid for one journey within the city or its suburbs costs 1,50 euros.
 There are special discounts for students (50% off the normal price).
 You can get your single ticket directly from the bus drivers when you get on the bus.
-Weekly, monthly or yearly tickets are available at the main bus stations.
+Weekly, monthly, or yearly tickets are available at the main bus stations.

 Cyprus By Bus is the best bus information resource for the whole country.
 You can find the schedules, plan your journey, read the latest news, find the bus stops and explore the route fares in detail.

 Driving a car is an option if you would like a trip away from Larnaca.
 Since Cyprus has a very good road network (with road signs in English) you might want to rent a car for a day or two.
 Prices start from around 50€ a day and can vary depending on the company and the car model.
 Mind that you need to be 25 or older to be allowed to rent a car.
 Something that might surprise you is that the company will hand the vehicle over to you with an empty fuel tank and will expect you to return it with an empty one too.

 To be a real Cypriot means to spend long hours with friends at cafes.
 Locals really love paying daily visits to central cafeterias to have a vivid chat with their friends.
 This cafe culture is one of the reasons why Larnaca is full of life and happiness.
 Cypriots' favourite activity can be of great help to you as an expat.
 It shouldn’t be tough to make friends in such an outgoing city.